slatedocs/slate/source/includes/android/_tutorial.md

 ```

 ## Binding and Unbinding the Service
- * To bind the *Service* the developer will have to override the `onStart` method and include the code in Code Snippet 4.
+ * To bind the *Service* the developer will have to override the `onStart` method and include the lines in Code Snippet 4.

 > Code Snippet 4